US Ambassador Christopher Stevens and three other US nationals are killed in the attack.

 After a two-year investigation, House Republicans release a more than 800-page report

-that faults the Obama administration for security lapses that led to the deaths of four Americans, but contains no revelations likely to further damage Hillary Clinton.
-The report paints a picture of a perfect storm of bureaucratic inertia, rapidly worsening security in Libya and inadequate resources in the months that led up to the killings of Ambassador Chris Stevens and three colleagues on September 11, 2012.
+that faults the Obama administration for security lapses that led to the deaths of four Americans, but contains no revelations likely to further damage Clinton.
+The report paints a picture of a perfect storm of bureaucratic inertia, rapidly worsening security in Libya and inadequate resources in the months that led up to the attacks.

 December 12, 2016 - The House Select Committee on Benghazi shuts down.